versionize/versionize/README.md

-  -d|--dry-run                         Skip changing versions in projects, changelog generation and git commit --skip-dirty                         Skip git dirty check -r|--release-as <VERSION>            Specify the release version manually --silent                             Supress output to console
+  -d|--dry-run                         Skip changing versions in projects, changelog generation and git commit --skip-dirty                         Skip git dirty check -r|--release-as <VERSION>            Specify the release version manually --silent                             Suppress output to console -i|--ignore-insignificant-commits    Dont do anything when only insignificant commits (anything other then fix, feat, or BREAKING) are found
 ```

 ## Supported commit types